 Many couples come to counselling not only for guidance but also to enrich their relationship.
-Couples realise at some stage of their lives together, that they have “drifted apart” and that was not the reason they got together in the first place.
+Couples realize at some stage of their lives together, that they have “drifted apart” and that was not the reason they got together in the first place.
 They miss each other’s company and long for the connection they felt at the beginning of their relationship.
-These clients sometimes come into my office expressing anger at each other, but if we examine the issues closely, we realise that it is the loss of the connection they are grieving which is causing the pain, heartache and angry behavior.
+These clients sometimes come into my office expressing anger at each other, but if we examine the issues closely, we realize that it is the loss of the connection they are grieving which is causing the pain, heartache and angry behavior.
 The pain of conflict in committed relationships many a time, stem from misunderstanding what love's agenda is.
 Conflict can be the fuel of realizing the relational dreams, because conflict can be turned into connection.
 It is beautiful to see how these couples advance, in just a few sessions, from intense conflict to deep connection.

 One of the issues I also serve in COUPLES/MARRIAGE COUNSELLING is when one partner in the couple found out that the other partner cheated on them - when there was infidelity.
 Their first reaction is betrayal, devastation, disbelief and anger.
-What often happens is a downwards spiral of checking behaviour, blaming and criticizing, shaming the partner and trust issues which can consume your life.
+What often happens is a downwards spiral of checking behavior, blaming and criticizing, shaming the partner and trust issues which can consume your life.
 In these cases I journey with the couple in their pain, and sometimes it takes a while for them to really hear each other’s hearts.
 Because betrayal cuts deep, and trust must be earned; it takes one person to have an affair, but two people to build a connection.